KoolChain/tradebot/doc/design.md

 3. Delete all `Inactive` orders.
     * Also remove all fragments associated with the `Inactive` orders.

 4. Get the current rate.
     * Issue separate `BUY` **market** orders for all `BUY` constituants with target rates **above** current, grouped by target rate.
+    * Issue separate `SELL` **market** orders for all `SELL` constituants with target rates **below** current, grouped by target rate.
+    * Invoke fulfill callbacks, to distribute counter-order constituants.

+   **Important**: The counter order will still be computed from the original target rates, not the actual fulfill rate.

+### Initialization

+**Note**: "transitioning orders" are `Cancelling` or `Sending` orders for which a crash occured before the confirmation for the transition was received.
+So they were not taken out of the transition status.

+1. At launch, cancel all open orders.
+This will cancel `Active` order that did not fulfill, as well as not-fulfilled "transitioning orders".
+(`Sending` that were received by the engine, and `Canceling` that were not received by the engine).
+    * For the returned list of cancelled orders, mark them `Inactive`.

+2. For each remaining `Active`, `Sending` or `Cancelling` order:
+   * Query the engine about the order status
+     * If it fulfilled, mark the order `Fulfilled`.
+     * If it is cancelled, mark the order `Inactive`.
+     * If the order does not exist on the exchange, the order should be `Sending`, or there is a problem.

+3. Clean-up `Inactive` orders.

+4. Get the current rate.
+    * Issue separate `BUY` **market** orders for all `BUY` constituants with target rates **above** current, grouped by target rate.